-• While the boat is still in the water, fill fuel tank(s) with fresh fuel and add the proper amount of fuel stabilizer/conditioner according to the engine manufacturer's recommendations.
+While the boat is still in the water, add the proper amount of fuel stabilizer/ conditioner according to the engine manufacturer's recommendations.
+If the boat contains fuel with ethanol, pump-out as much as possible before removing the boat from the water.
 Operate the boat for at least 15 minutes to be sure that the treated fuel has reached the engine.

-NOTICE If you plan to store the boat for more than three months in either a humid environment, extreme temperatures or outdoors, "fog" the engine with a corrosion-preventing fogging oil according to the propulsion system manufacturer's recommendations.
+NOTICEIf you plan to store the boat for more than three months in either a humid environment, extreme temperatures or outdoors, "fog" the engine with a corrosion-preventing fogging oil according to the propulsion system manufacturer's recommendations.
 See the Engine Operator's Manual for more information.

 - Once the boat is removed from the water, remove the bilge drain plug immediately.
 Store the drain plug in a plastic bag and tape it to the throttle control lever for easy accessibility the next time you use the boat. - Inspect all sacrificial corrosion protection anodes for excessive wear and replace as necessary. - Check all thru-hull fittings and other fasteners for tightness and leakage. - Thoroughly clean the hull, deck and interior of the boat as soon as you remove it from the water; marine growth is easier to remove when it is wet. - Always allow all boat compartments to air dry for a couple of days to prevent mildew from trapped moisture.
-If you use shrink wrap, always allow for ventilation to prevent mildew from trapped moisture. - Apply a coat of wax to the entire surface of the boat and rust inhibitor on all metal parts. - Clean all traces of dirt, oil, grime and grease from the engine and bilge. - After washing, raise the bow of the boat high to allow as much water as possible to drain while performing other storage preparations. - Touch up areas where paint has been removed.
+If you use shrink wrap, always allow for ventilation to prevent mildew from trapped moisture. - Apply a coat of wax to the entire surface of the boat and rust inhibitor on all metal parts. - Clean all traces of dirt, oil, grime and grease from the engine and bilge. - After washing, raise the bow of the boat high to allow as much water as possible to drain while performing other storage preparations.

-- Prepare the engine for storage according to the Engine Operator's Manual.
+- Touch up areas where paint has been removed. - Prepare the engine for storage according to the Engine Operator's Manual.
 Flush the engine cooling system with clean water and/or a nontoxic antifreeze mixture approved for marine use.
 Never exceed the maximum engine rpm for flushing recommended as stated in the manual. - Perform all scheduled maintenance for the engine and boat equipment.
-See the Engine Operator's Manual and all equipment manufacturer's information for periodic and annual maintenance procedures. - Turn off all electrical switches and breakers. - Remove all batteries from the boat.
+See the Engine Operator's Manual and all equipment manufacturer's information for periodic and annual maintenance procedures. - Turn off all electrical switches and breakers. - Open all water faucets, drains and seacocks, and thoroughly drain all tanks and water lines.
+Use the freshwater pump to empty all the water from the freshwater storage tank and intake lines.
+Manually disconnect any lines that may have residual water trapped. - Empty all water from the water heater. - Empty and clean the waste containment system and flush with fresh water. - Remove all batteries from the boat.
 Clean, fully charge and store the batteries in an area outside the boat not subject to freezing temperatures.
 Never store batteries close to heat, sparks or open flames. - Clean all interior upholstery, furniture, appliances, etc. - Pest/rodent repellents may help prevent damage to the boat during storage.